opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 .. important::

   The `REST API of OTC to create a network port <https://docs.otc.t-systems.com/virtual-private-cloud/api-ref/native_openstack_neutron_apis_v2.0/port/creating_a_port.html>`_ is not fully compliant with the OpenStack API.
 Therefore, the Machine API of OpenShift fails to create network ports on OTC.
-Follow the instructions below to apply the patch `cluster-api-provider-openstack:4.18-patched <https://github.com/opentelekomcloud-blueprints/machine-api-provider-openstack/tree/4.18-patched>`_ so that the Machine API can work with the REST API of OTC.
+Follow the **steps below** to apply the `patch <https://github.com/opentelekomcloud-blueprints/machine-api-provider-openstack/tree/4.18-patched>`_ so that the Machine API can work with the REST API of OTC.
 When the compliant issues are fixed, this patch is not necessary.

 .. code-block:: bash

-    # Pause the CVO to stop it from overwriting
+    # 1. Pause the CVO to stop it from overwriting
     $ oc scale deploy cluster-version-operator -n openshift-cluster-version --replicas=0

-    # Edit the configmap machine-api-operator-images
+    # 2. Edit the configmap machine-api-operator-images
     $ oc edit configmap/machine-api-operator-images -n openshift-machine-api
     # Replace:
     "clusterAPIControllerOpenStack": "quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:8df78826ffbf29ea291cde12a4eb81b8d63103ddb15b01c5af55d22e80448989",
     # With:
     "clusterAPIControllerOpenStack": "swr.eu-de.otc.t-systems.com/cloud-create/machine-api-provider-openstack@sha256:60a7811b80265a731d45bdf47c5492398ddc6ef4da02aad6c2a7f67ab66e4247",

-    # Update the machine-controller to use our patched image
+    # 3. Update the machine-controller to use our patched image
     $ oc -n openshift-machine-api set image deployment/machine-api-controllers machine-controller=swr.eu-de.otc.t-systems.com/cloud-create/machine-api-provider-openstack@sha256:60a7811b80265a731d45bdf47c5492398ddc6ef4da02aad6c2a7f67ab66e4247

-    # Wait a few minutes for the machine-controller to start
+    # 4. Wait a few minutes for the machine-controller to start
     $ oc logs -n openshift-machine-api deployment/machine-api-controllers -c machine-controller I1125 16:31:36.679739       1 controller.go:215] "msg"="Starting workers" "controller"="machine-controller" "worker count"=1